-Why every Creative Business needs a CMO/COO or OBM team?
+Why does every Creator need an Online Business Manager or OBM team?

 There comes a time in every creative business where you simply run out of time – you’re stuck at one point, with no space to grow, because how on earth can you take more on?
 How can you continue to pursue creativity and innovation when you’re bogged down with admin and planning, without any time for execution?
 Whew, that’s overwhelming!
 So maybe it’s time to enlist some help?
 That’s where an OBM team comes into play.

 OBM stands for Online Business Manager.
 The next question is bound to be, but what do they do?
 Put simply, an online business management team works with their client to free up time in whatever capacity is most useful.